Medical massage at the leg in a physiotherapy center. Female physiotherapist inspecting her patient. Close-up photograph.

 Vestibular Therapy:

-Vestibular therapy is a specialized area of physical therapy that focuses on the treatment of the inner ear system that provides balance.
+Vestibular therapy is a specialized area of Physical Therapy that focuses on the treatment of the inner ear system that provides balance.
 There are many disorders of the inner ear that can cause dizziness, a feeling of being off balance, or unsteadiness.
 The treatment program is customized to meet individual needs and address symptoms.
 Most inner ear conditions are treatable with Physical Therapy; this will in turn improve overall quality of life.

 Occupational Therapy: